 Bernard Hermann was well-known for its several collaborations with Alfred Hitchcock, but we have to admit that his Taxi Driver‘s score is one of his best.
 Sadly, it was his last one, but it ended his career in an unforgettable way.
 I adore the opening titles of this film.
 When we see the cab coming out of the smoke and the music starts: a unique moment.

 #12.
 How to Steal a Million (John Williams)

 John Williams before Steven Spielberg.
-The film was released in 1966 and its certainly not this one that makes John Williams a star, but we have the right to enjoy it.
-This enchanted music remains the work of a genius.
+The film was released in 1966 and it’s certainly not this one that made John Williams a star, but we have the right to enjoy it.
+This enchanting music remains the work of a genius.